 Be consistent with the colours and typefaces you use in your email; the look & feel of your emails should match your website’s look & feel.

 33) Avoid sending out image only emails

 If you’re a start-up with a low brand name recall, please avoid sending an email that’s nothing but one big image, with little or no text.
 Until they’re not in love with your brand, they may not bother to click on the ‘show images’ button to see your email.
-Moreover, sending an image only email can increase your chances of landing your emails in users spam folder.
+Moreover, sending an image the only email can increase your chances of landing your emails in users spam folder.

 34) Single column layout is the most readable

 We have seen that single column works better than multiple columns.
-Not only multiple column emails look more cluttered but also have readability issues when seen by user on mobile.
+Not only multiple column emails look more cluttered but also have readability issues when seen by the user on mobile.

 Design your emails to open well on Mobile

 Email Marketing is becoming more and more Mobile Marketing now as 47% of emails are open on a mobile and as much as 50% of the mobile purchases are triggered by email.
 So, it’s extremely important that your emails not only look good on computers but on all popular mobile devices as well.